jentrialgo/flask_bench/README.md

 # Flask bench

 This is a simple synthetic web benchmark using Flask.
-It only has a URL that receives two parameters, `it1` and `it2`, which control the number of iterations of two loops to simulate busy CPU cycles.
+The server only has a URL that receives two parameters, `it1` and `it2`, which control the number of iterations of two loops to simulate busy CPU cycles.
+It uses `gunicorn` with the recommended configuration of `(num_cpus*2)+1` workers.

+The client uses [k6](https://k6.io/).
+It uses a default number of iterations and duration.
+It injects in a closed loop, with no thinking time between requests.
+It runs load injection experiments starting with 1 virtual user (VU) and doubling the number of VUs until the requests per second (RPS) do not increase significantly or there are failed requests.

+The number of iterations (`it1`) and the duration is configurable.

 ## Server